merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 (binding frequency) ------------> (match state) ------> (user gene residue)
 ```

-Binding frequencies are stored in the InteracDome table (either conserved or representable) and
+Binding frequencies are stored in either the conserved or representable InteracDome table and
-are attributed to match states.
+are attributed to match states of the IPfams.
 This is a mapping of binding frequency to match state.
 By running
 HMMER, we extracted alignment information of match states to user genes.
 This creates a mapping
-between user gene residues and match states, and therefore a mapping between user gene residues and
+between user gene residues and match states, and by extension a mapping between user gene residues and
 binding frequencies.
 Because of the legwork already described in
 [(4)](#4-parsing-hmmers-standard-output-file), there is very little to describe.